Alaska and The Yukon: The Golden Circle

 9 Day Inn & Camping Tour

 Even though the Alaskan towns of Skagway and Haines are but 15 miles apart by sea, the paved road that connects them covers 360 miles of the most breathtaking scenery in North America.
-We’ll bike this Golden Circle, the trade route made famous by the Klondike Gold Rush in the late 1800s.
+We’ll bike this route, called the Golden Circle, for the trade route made famous by the Klondike Gold Rush in the late 1800s.

-4 nights lodging in inns, 4 nights camping in tents, 8 breakfasts, 7 lunches, 7 dinners, use of touring bike, snacks, detailed cue sheets, tents, sleeping bags and comfort pads, van support & trained guides.
+4 nights lodging in inns, 4 nights primitive camping in tents, 8 breakfasts, 7 lunches, 7 dinners, use of touring bike, snacks, route maps, tents, sleeping bags and comfort pads, van support & trained guides.

 Touring bike with straight handlebars is included in the tour.

 Fly round-trip to Juneau, AK.
-Then take a plane or ferry to Haines for the start of the tour and from Skagway at the end of the tour.
+Then take a plane or ferry to Haines for the start of the tour and from Skagway at the end of the tour back to Juneau.
+You should probably plan to arrive in Juneau at least a day before the tour starts.

 "I loved the tour.
 I would have gone back to Haines and started it all over if it had been possible.
 I felt safe because of the good support, and I never lacked for food or water.
 I was super lucky with weather.
 I loved every mile!"

 DAY 1: Arrive in Haines by ferry or plane from Juneau.
-We meet for a bike fitting at 3:00pm, an orientation at 5:00 and dinner at 6:00.
-We’ll overnight at a B&B. Haines sits at the northern end of America’s longest fjord and at the beginning of the Dalton Trail through the Chilkat Valley – one of the few original access routes to the interior.
+We meet for a bike fitting and orientation in the afternoon and then dinner at 6:00.
+Haines sits at the northern end of America’s longest fjord and at the beginning of the Dalton Trail through the Chilkat Valley – one of the few original access routes to the interior.
 Try to arrive a day early to help with jet lag and to explore this quaint coastal town surrounded by glaciers.
 0 miles.

 DAY 3: We gradually wind our way up the Chilkat Pass breaking out above the tree line.
 Just 50 miles from the coast, the scenery changes from rain forest to alpine tundra.
 We camp in the Yukon at beautiful Million Dollar Falls.
 50 miles.